Connecticut and Westchester County’s Best ACT Prep

 While not having as many high IQ-type questions as the SAT, the ACT is still a tough test.
 We have had many students come to us after they had been crushed by the ACT.
 Their universal lament: “I was told it was going to be easy, so I didn’t prepare.”

 We recall one student from Madison, CT who walked into the ACT test without any preparation.
-Her performance was dreadful — not because the material was so hard, but because she did not understand some basic elements of ACT testing, such as the fact that the ACT does not have a guessing penalty.
-She left over 10 questions blank in the math section alone and hurt her score.
+Her performance was dreadful — not because the material was so hard, but because she did not practice under ACT timed conditions.

 We are not suggesting any difference of intelligence in the people in the various regions of the United States.
 But there is no doubt that there is a greater competitive environment in schools in the Washington, DC, New York and Boston suburbs and Shoreline, CT, than in places in the middle of the country.